 Life is a miraculous and wonderful thing.
 But too many people never stop to appreciate the beauty of existence, the preciousness of this thing called life.

 Realising the beauty of life means recognising the miracle of your own body and mind, it means valuing community and society, it means revering nature.
 The world is a most splendorous thing.
 Let love of life fill your being.

 Buddhists believe in oneness.
 They believe that everything is connected as one.
 They believe that we are all connected to each other, to nature, and to the world.
 That is why you can never live your own life fully unless you embrace the whole world: because you yourself are found in that world.
 To close your eyes to part of the world is to close your eyes to part of yourself.

-- To change the world, change yourself
+5. To change the world, change yourself

-One of the most true quotes ever said comes from Leo Tolstoy: “Everyone thinks of changing the world.
-No one thinks of changing himself”.
-Buddhists, however, know that if we are to change the world we must begin with ourselves.
+Buddhists know that if we are to change the world we must begin with ourselves.